 All councils have long-term Community Strategic Plans, with associated four-year Operational Plans.
 These strategic plans include a range of objectives that articulate the cultural aspirations of the community, providing South East Arts with directions for service delivery to participating LGAs.
 The Councils have identified the potential of creative industries and cultural tourism as part of their economic and community development.

 Currently, the local Council’s main cultural services expenditure is on the provision of library services.
 In recent years the libraries have extended their services to include a range of talks, presentations, performances, exhibitions and workshops.
 The Bega Valley Regional Gallery is the only council-supported regional gallery, employing a full-time director.
 Only one Council in the region (Eurobodalla) employs a coordinator of creative arts development officer.

 The region boasts a number of small but nationally significant hubs of arts activity:

 One of the key issues for performing arts in the region continues to be the lack of purpose-built, professionally managed cultural centres or venues.
-The recently completed Four Winds Sound Shell in Bermagui and planned development of a cultural centre will be the first of its kind in the region.

 There are a small number of youth-focused scholarship programs supporting music and performing arts, as well as high levels of participation at the secondary school level.